Read Chromatographic Data

 Automatic extraction of reaction time and unit from file names

-can automatically extract the reaction time and time unit or cocentration values and concentration unit directly from the file names.
+The reader methods can automatically extract the reaction time and time unit or cocentration values and concentration unit directly from the file names.
 This is particularly useful when files are named in a way that includes this information (e.g., sample_10min.txt

 , a11 3.45 hours.json